ZihaoFu/skills/distinctive-ui-design/README.md

 The folder name must match the `name:` in `SKILL.md`.
 No build step — it loads automatically.

+Alternatively, paste the link into Codex / Cursor / Claude Code and let it install the skill for you.

 ### When it triggers

 When you ask for a page/app/screen/component that should look better, more modern, or less